rodrigowindows/Public-Transportation-Tracking-Django-PageJavaScript-Database/README.md

 # Public-Transportation-Tracking-Django-PageJavaScript-Database
 For the development of the Web platform, the following programming languages and technologies were used: Python/Django, JavaScript, HTML, CSS, Bootstrap and Leaflet.
+Javascript page created from https://github.com/bmcbride/bootleaf